 We woke bright and early to the sound of various church bells and, after a quick breakfast, headed to the start of the elite women’s race.
 Stupidly, I had handed the map to my beloved who took us the long way round, which included both a descent and an ascent of THAT hill leading to the finish.
 We arrived just in time to grab a few shots before they set off on the first race of the inaugural women’s WorldTour.

 This meant my photographer had plenty of time to take photos of the boys signing on while I took refuge from the rain which veered from deluge to light raindrops.

 Once the boys were on their way we retired to a local coffee shop where my beloved had a heavenly hot chocolate and I had camomile tea.
 Sometimes I feel a bit frustrated with my newly imposed regime and then I remember the alternative (surgery) and realise it’s all worth while.
 We indulged in a spot of sightseeing/window shopping until the women’s race was due to finish whereupon we took our places on the last climb.

 Having cheered the women home we retired to a nearby Osteria for lunch, reappearing in time for the finish of the men’s race.

 On the way back we decided to leave the motorway in search of somewhere for lunch.
-We chanced upon a packed restaurant in Sarzana where the owner promised to squeeze us in.
+We chanced upon a packed restaurant just outside of Sarzana where the owner promised to squeeze us in.
 While waiting for our table, my beloved noticed the karaoke machine and musical instruments in the corner and joked I should just start singing to clear the restaurant and our table.

 We had just started lunch when, lo and behold, the band started to play and the largely elderly clientel sprang to their feet for a local version of “Strictly.”
 My singing, not much worse than that of the band leader, would have had the restaurant’s customers on their feet to leave, not dance.
 It was an amusing intermezzo on our journey back home.